Diamond Beach Iceland is one of the most beautiful natural places we have ever been to. Check out everything you need to know here!

 If you are wanting a much more tranquil experience plus some of the most beautiful landscape scenes on offer in Iceland then have a pop down to Breiðárlón Lagoon.
 It’s so close that you won’t regret it.

 Þórbergssetur Culture & Heritage Center

 If you want to relax a little and get out of the cold then you could pop and see the Þórbergssetur culture and heritage centre.
 This museum focuses on how people survived in the 1930s as well as the history of the nation.

 If you are into museums and history then definitely go and take a look.
 If you’re not then there is quite a good restaurant there so if you’re driving past then stop and grab a bite to eat!

 Frequently Asked Questions About Diamond Beach Iceland

 Entry and parking are free, the only cost is getting there.
 This varies on the vehicle you are using and its efficiency, however, roughly $100 in fuel from Reykjavik.

 Where Is Diamond Beach Iceland?

-It is in the south-east of Iceland right next to the Route 1 highway that circumnavigates the whole of Iceland.
+It is in the southeast of Iceland right next to the Route 1 highway which circumnavigates the whole of Iceland.

 When To Visit Diamond Beach Iceland?